IsolatedSingularity/starter-hugo-academic/content/project/gg/index.md

 pdf:
 url_pdf:
 summary: |+
   Using topological quantum neural networks and topological quantum field theory, we look at stochastic Ricci flow for the renormalization group flow in gravity.
+We also look at this connection to string defects.

   **Supervisor:** [Prof. Antonino Marcianò](https://phys.fudan.edu.cn/f7/88/c7605a63368/page.html)
 url_video: ""
 url_link: ""
 date: 2023-07-01
 external_link: ""
-title: Quantum Neural Networks in RG Flow
+title: (Upcoming) Quantum Neural Networks in RG Flow
 tags:
   - Maths
 links: []